ZupIT/beagle-docs/content/en/android/customization/loading-and-errors-treatment.md

 ```

-On the `loadView`, you can also see that these states shows the loadView implementation, it is possible to define when to show or to hide Load.
-And you can also define other action to the states `ServerDrivenState`, that are`Started`, `Success` , `Finished` and `Error`
+On the `loadView`, you can see these states show the loadView implementation, it is possible to define when to show or to hide Load.
+And you can also define other action to the states `ServerDrivenState`, that are`Started`, `Success` , `Finished` and `Error`:

 ```kotlin
 sealed class ServerDrivenState {